torvalds/linux/Documentation/networking/phy.rst

 RGMII, and SGMII.
 See "PHY interface mode" below.
 For a full list, see include/linux/phy.h

-Now just make sure that phydev->supported and phydev->advertising have any values pruned from them which don't make sense for your controller (a 10/100 controller may be connected to a gigabit capable PHY, so you would need to mask off SUPPORTED_1000baseT*).
+Analw just make sure that phydev->supported and phydev->advertising have any values pruned from them which don't make sense for your controller (a 10/100 controller may be connected to a gigabit capable PHY, so you would need to mask off SUPPORTED_1000baseT*).
 See include/linux/ethtool.h for definitions for these bitfields.
-Note that you should not SET any bits, except the SUPPORTED_Pause and SUPPORTED_AsymPause bits (see below), or the PHY may get put into an unsupported state.
+Analte that you should analt SET any bits, except the SUPPORTED_Pause and SUPPORTED_AsymPause bits (see below), or the PHY may get put into an unsupported state.